pypa/pipx/README.md

 pipx makes safely installing the program to globally accessible, isolated environment as easy as
 ```
-> pipx install black
+pipx install black
 ```
 so now `black` will be available globally, wherever you want to use it, but **not mixed in with your OS's Python packages**.
 ```
-> black --help  # now available globally
+black --help  # now available globally
 Usage: black [OPTIONS] [SRC]...

   The uncompromising code formatter.
   ...
 ```

 > Aside: I just want to take a second to note how different this is from using `sudo pip install ...` (which you should NEVER do).
 Using `sudo pip install ...` will mix Python packages installed and required by your OS with whatever you just installed.
 This can result in very bad things happening.
-And since all the dependencies were installed along with it (which you have no idea what they were), you can't easily uninstall them -- you have to know every single one and run `sudo pip uninstall ...` for them!
+And since all the dependencies were installed along with it (and you have no idea what they were), you can't easily uninstall them -- you have to know every single one and run `sudo pip uninstall ...` for them!

 You can uninstall packages with
 ```